ncatlab/nlab-content/pages/4/4/6/8/18644/content.md

 which says:

-> the [Faddeev-Kulish approach](#FadeevKulish70) is justified at best by working out some test cases in perturbation theory.
-The question if the infrared finite [[S-matrix]] has any [[non-perturbative quantum field theory|non-perturbative]] meaning is left completely open.
+> The [Faddeev-Kulish approach](#FadeevKulish70) is justified at best by working out some test cases in perturbation theory.
+The question is if the infrared finite [[S-matrix]] has any [[non-perturbative quantum field theory|non-perturbative]] meaning is left completely open.
 Secondly, the relation between the Faddeev-Kulish approach to the more standard [[LSZ scattering theory]] has never been clarified.
 While a naive application of the LSZ ideas clearly fails in the presence of infrared problems, a careful LSZ description of a bare electron accompanied by real and virtual photons is in fact possible.

-> In the present work we outline a bridge from the Faddeev-Kulish formalism to this LSZ descriptionin the massless Nelson model.
+> In the present work we outline a bridge from the Faddeev-Kulish formalism to this LSZ description the massless Nelson model.

 On the [[Lee-Nauenberg theorem]]: